tomtom215/udev-audio-mapper/README.md

 USB Audio Mapper solves these issues by creating persistent, reliable device names and paths that remain consistent regardless of connection order or system changes.

-## Use Cases

-The USB Audio Mapper is particularly useful in the following scenarios:

-### Professional Audio Production

-- **Recording Studios**: When using multiple audio interfaces in professional environments where consistent routing is critical
-- **Live Performance**: For musicians using Linux-based systems where audio devices must maintain the same configuration between shows
-- **Podcasting/Streaming**: Ensuring microphones and mixers maintain consistent device names across recording sessions

-### Multi-Device Setups

-- **Multiple Identical Devices**: When using several identical USB microphones or interfaces that would otherwise be indistinguishable
-- **Complex Audio Routing**: For setups with multiple input and output devices that need stable device paths
-- **Video Conferencing Systems**: Ensuring the correct microphone is always used regardless of connection order

-### Automated Systems

-- **Kiosks & Digital Signage**: Systems that must reliably use specific audio hardware after reboots
-- **Unattended Systems**: Servers or appliances that need to automatically recognize the correct audio devices
-- **Embedded Applications**: Industrial control systems or information kiosks with specific audio hardware requirements

-### Development and Testing

-- **Audio Software Development**: When developing applications that interact with audio hardware
-- **Hardware Testing**: For QA environments that test multiple audio devices
-- **Continuous Integration**: Systems that run automated tests on audio equipment

-### Educational and Shared Environments

-- **Computer Labs**: Where multiple identical workstations must maintain the same device configuration
-- **Shared Workstations**: In environments where different users connect various audio devices
-- **Classroom Recording**: Ensuring consistent audio device naming in educational recording setups

-### Home and Specialized Uses

-- **HTPC/Media Centers**: Home theater PCs that need reliable audio device mapping
-- **Gaming Setups**: When using specific audio devices for gaming that shouldn't change between sessions
-- **Accessibility Solutions**: Systems configured for users with disabilities that rely on specific audio routing
-- **Raspberry Pi Projects**: Small form-factor computers using USB audio where consistent naming is critical

-### System Administration

-- **Remote Administration**: Simplifying the management of audio devices on remotely administered systems
-- **Hardware Deployment**: Creating consistent configurations across multiple deployed systems
-- **Device Monitoring**: Creating stable device paths for monitoring systems to track

 ## Installation

 1. Download the script: